Differentially Private Bilevel Optimization: Discussion

 In this paper, we studied DP bilevel optimization, and proposed the first algorithms to solve this problem designed for the central DP model, while also being the first that use only gradient queries.
 Our provided guarantees hold both for constrained and unconstrained settings, cover empirical and population losses alike, and account for mini-batched gradients.
 As an application, we derived a private update rule for tuning a regularization hyperparameter when fitting a statistical model.

 Our work leaves open several directions for future research.
+First, it is natural to ask what is the extent to which our results can be improved.
+Notably, even in the well-studied setting of \emph{single}-level smooth-nonconvex DP optimization, there still exist gaps between known upper and lower bounds for minimizing the gradient norm (cf. \citealt{lowy2024make} and discussion therein).
+The best known lower bound for such problems, which trivially applies also for DP BO which is a strictly more general problem setting, is $\Omega(\sqrt{d}/\epsilon n)$, hinting that our results are perhaps not tight.
+Moreover, \citet{lowy2025differentially} recently presented improved gradient bounds for DP BO via second-order methods, and it is interesting to ask whether first-order methods for this setting, as studied in this work, can be improved.

-First, the convergence rate derived in this work might be improvable.
-Specifically, for ``single''-level DP nonconvex optimization, \citet{arora2023faster} showed that variance reduction leads to faster convergence to private stationarity.
-Applying this for DP bilevel optimization as the outer loop would require, according to our analysis, to evaluate the cost of inexact gradients in variance-reduced methods, which we leave for future work.
+To follow up on this question, we remark that a candidate strategy to improve the convergence rate in this work would be to use variance reduction, as \citet{arora2023faster} used variance reduction to derive faster convergence to private stationarity for single-level DP nonconvex optimization.
+Applying this for DP BO as the outer loop would require, according to our analysis, to evaluate the cost of inexact gradients in variance-reduced methods, which is left for future work.

 Another direction for future work is extending the analysis in Section~\ref{sec: regularization tuning} to derive update rules for privately tuning multiple hyperparameters simultaneously.
 It is interesting to note that the complexity of our results scales polynomially with the upper-level dimension, which corresponds to the number of hyperparameters, whereas preforming a grid search scales exponentially with the number of hyperparameters.
+The trade-off is, of course, convergence to local stationarity instead of global optimality.

 Lastly, another open direction is understanding whether mini-batch algorithms can avoid the additive $1/b_{\mathrm{out}}$ factor in the \emph{unconstrained} case $\Xcal=\reals^{d_x}$.
 As previously discussed, for constrained problems, even single-level nonconvex algorithms suffer from this batch dependence \citep{ghadimi2016mini}.
 However, for unconstrained problems, \citet{ghadimi2013stochastic} showed that setting a smaller stepsize, on the order of $\alpha^2/\sigma^2$, converges to a point with gradient bounded by $\alpha$ after $\Ocal(\alpha^{-4})$ steps, even for $b_{\mathrm{out}}=1$.
 Applying this to DP bilevel unconstrained optimization seems feasible, and requires accounting for the larger privacy loss due to the slower convergence rate (compared to $\Ocal(\alpha^{-2})$ in our case).